Unnao: Ganga

-The river is not, however, put to much use either as a waterway or as a source of irrigation.
-There are several ferries for pedestrians and pilgrims but none of them approaches what may be termed a trade route.
-The river cannot, as a rule, be utilised for irrigation owing to the height of the bank but certain of its small drainage channels or sotas, which run island for a considerable distance in some parganas, are sometimes used to irrigate crops grown in low-lying alluvial lands.
-Otherwise, cultivated lands lie at great distances and cannot be irrigated from the river whose water would, in order to irrigate these lands, have to be passed through the sands on the sides of the river, and in the process be greatly washed, if not altogether absorbed.
-The main channel of the river is subject to constant variation and the cultivation in its immediate neighbourhood is, therefore of a shifting kind.
+The river is not extensively utilized as a waterway or for irrigation purposes.
+While there are several ferries for pedestrians and pilgrims, none of them can be considered a significant trade route.
+The river's high banks generally prevent its use for irrigation, but some of its small drainage channels or sotas, which form islands in certain parganas, are occasionally used to irrigate crops in low-lying alluvial lands.
+Cultivated lands are often located far from the river and cannot be easily irrigated from it.
+The water from the river would need to pass through the sandy banks, leading to significant loss or absorption.
+The main channel of the river experiences constant changes, resulting in shifting cultivation practices in its immediate vicinity.